numerica-ideas/community/nodejs/node-support-env-files/README.md

 ACCESS_KEY=FAKE_ACCESS_KEY
 ```

-Along with a minialist index.js JS file runnable by NodeJS, here's its content:
+Along with a minimalist index.js JS file runnable by NodeJS, here's its content:

 ```js
 console.log(`The access key is: ${process.env.ACCESS_KEY}`)
 ```

-Both files are very basic and are used for illustration purposes only, so we aren't dealing with a full fledged NodeJS project but the concept is the same, since to access environment variables in NodeJS you'll follow the pattern: `process.env.THE_ENVIRONMENT_VAR_KEY`.
+Both files are very basic and are used for illustration purposes only, so we aren't dealing with a full-fledged NodeJS project but the concept is the same since to access environment variables in NodeJS you'll follow the pattern: `process.env.THE_ENVIRONMENT_VAR_KEY`.

 Finally, let's run the project now, `node --env-file=.env index.js`: